-Not all hearing loss effects are obvious.
+Not all hearing loss effects are apparent.
 For example, studies show that the parts of brains dedicated to hearing in people with impaired loss can change to focus on other functions.
-Brain function dedicated to other functions can become stronger and take over the hearing part of the brain as it attempts to compensate for the loss of hearing.
-However, as the brain attempts to compensate, the areas dedicated to higher thinking can become unable to their perform primary functions.
+Brain function dedicated to different functions can become stronger and take over the hearing part of the brain as it attempts to compensate for the loss of hearing.
+However, as the brain attempts to compensate, the areas dedicated to higher thinking can become unable to perform primary functions.
 This can explain some of the difficulties associated with loss of hearing.

 If you suspect you or your child has impaired hearing or want to discuss treatment options, contact a Beltone DFW specialist.